dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 * Solution to all 3 : Proof of work.
   * Select a random node :
     * In proportion to amount of computing power called proof of work (used in bitcoin).
-    * In proportion to amount of bitcion owned called proof of stake (not used in bitcoin).
+    * In proportion to amount of bitcoin owned called proof of stake (not used in bitcoin).
-  * Hash puzzle.
+  * Hash puzzle :
     * In order to create a block, find nonce st H(nonce \|\| prev_hash \|\| prev_transactions) is very small and falls within a target space (a really small space within the output space much smaller than 1%).
     * If hash function is secure, the only way to succeed solving the puzzle is to try enough nonces until you get lucky.
 Bernouili trial.
   * PoW properties :